DegenStrategy/DEGEN/readme.md

 YO, DEGENS!
 Welcome to **DegenStrategy ($DEGEN)**, the wildest decentralized protocol in the blockchain jungle! 🌴💸 Forget MicroStrategy’s Bitcoin obsession — we’re stacking **$DEGEN**, the most *ape-tastic* token in DeFi! 🦍 Get ready to farm, stake, and meme your way to the MOON with the **DegenStrategy** crew! 🌙😈

 This ain’t no normie yield farm — it’s a **$DEGEN STRATEGY** to make your wallet thicc and your vibes immaculate!
-So crank up the *HODL anthem*, yeet some ETH, and let’s get this banana party started! 🍌🔥
+So crank up the *HODL anthem*, yeet some crypto, and let’s get this banana party started! 🍌🔥

 ---